 The disadvantages are the financial cost compared to the antigen tests, longer evaluation time, and the need for highly professional staff for sample handling.

-Collection is performed by a healthcare professional.
+The collection is performed by a healthcare professional.
 The test is performed and the result is evaluated in a specialized laboratory after careful testing.
-The output is a certificate that is valid for 7 days from the date of collection.
+The output is a certificate that is valid for 72 hours from the date of collection.

 Discriminant PCR test